2491-NoMythic/docusaurus/docs/how-to/how-to-terminal.md

 # How to Terminal

-Sometimes it is usefull to leave the world of a mouse and type commands at a command prompt in a termial.
+Sometimes it is useful to leave the world of a mouse, and type commands in a terminal.
 The commands are a bit different on Mac and Windows, but we will try to show both.

 ## How to get a command prompt

 You need to use a progam that you can type these commands in.
-On Mac, that would be Terminal, and on Windows, that is CMD.exe. (new windows have powershell, but we will just use CMD)
+On Mac, that would be Terminal, and on Windows, that is CMD.exe(Command Prompt).
+(Newer Windows have Powershell, but we will just use CMD)

 ## Where am I?